Phase-type fitting of scale functions for spectrally negative Levy processes: Scale Functions

-Regarding the smoothness of the scale function, if its jump distribution has no atoms, then $W^{(q)} \in C^1(0,\infty)$; if it has a Gaussian component ($\sigma > 0$), then $W^{(q)} \in C^2(0,\infty)$; see \cite{Chan_2009}.
+Regarding the smoothness of the scale function, if the \lev measure has no atoms or the process has paths of unbounded variation, then $W^{(q)} \in C^1(0,\infty)$.
+If it has a Gaussian component ($\sigma > 0$), then $W^{(q)} \in C^2(0,\infty)$; see \cite{Chan_2009}.
 In particular, a stronger result holds for the completely monotone jump case.
-Recall that a density function $f$ is called completely monotone if all the derivatives exist and, for every $n \geq 1$,
+Recall that a density function $f$ is called \emph{completely monotone} if all the derivatives exist and, for every $n \geq 1$,

 where $f^{(n)}$ denotes the $n^{th}$ derivative of $f$.